Say goodbye to summer and hello to fall with this seasonal chèvre and fresh fig salad.

 On top of it, our local goat cheese farm started their fall cheese making session.
 After volunteering this spring to socialize baby goats (best job ever!), I feel a personal connection and fully appreciate what these little guys share with us.

 So, making this salad was a no-brainer.
-With all-local ingredients, I am bringing you this Chèvre Fig Salad with Honey Poppy Seed Vinaigrette.
+With all-local ingredients, I am bringing you this Chèvre and Fresh Fig Salad with Honey Poppy Seed Vinaigrette.

 Substitutions are easy; if you don’t care for goat cheese, add feta cheese instead!
 Try plums instead of figs if you’d like to switch out the fruit.